Kraego/STM32-Minigame/README.md

 ### 1. Game configuration

 * Configuration via joystick (selection), center is Enter, using LCD Display for output
-* Calibration of the mems magnet sensor (30 sec. rotating)
+* Optional: Calibration of the mems magnet sensor (30 sec. rotating)
+  * You must fullfile at least one rotation!
 * Select player count 2 or 4 (rotation 90° or 180° ... limitation due display arrow)
 * Select difficulty level (easy, medium, advanced, hardcore)
   * determing difficulty of the flash sequence (f.e.: easy - green, green, red)